Skip to main content

 claude

-Below is an example of a conversation flow with an actual agent.
-When running, it goes like this.
+Below is an example of a conversation flow with the actual agent.
+When you run it, it proceeds like this.

 Agent guidance message:

-hello!
-This is an agent that creates open source process output.
-Answer 7 questions and 4 to 7 process documents will be automatically generated.
+Hello!
+This is the agent that creates the open source process deliverables.
+Answer 7 questions and 4 to 7 process documents will be generated automatically.

 Sample answer: GitHub Actions